RashedKamal423/great-music-llm/README.md

 ## 🌐 Deployment

-This project is deployed on Vercel.
-To deploy your own version:
+This project is deployed on Vercel to the following link: `https://great-music-llm.vercel.app/`

-1. Push your code to GitHub
-2. Import the project in [Vercel](https://vercel.com)
-3. Vercel will automatically detect Vite settings
-4. Click "Deploy"

-Your site will be live at: `https://your-project-name.vercel.app`

 ## 🎯 Design Decisions